Cystitis Explained: Signs, Causes, Diagnosis, and Treatment Options

 • Wash the area surrounding the vaginal and anus canals gently.
 Do this on a daily basis, but don't use strong soaps or scrub too hard.
 The sensitive skin around these places is prone to irritation.

-• After intercourse, empty your bladder as quickly as feasible.
-To assist flush germs, drink a full glass of water.
+• After intercourse, empty your bladder as quickly as possible.
+To assist in flushing germs, drink a full glass of water.

 • Deodorant sprays and feminine items should not be used in the vaginal region.
 The urethra and bladder might be irritated by these products.